jnozzi/cocoadev.com/markdown/FinderLabels.md

 Does anyone know how to get/set the flag for a file's label in the finder?
-I was hoping it was just a simple attribute in General/NSFileWrapper, but it's not.
+I was hoping it was just a simple attribute in NSFileWrapper, but it's not.
 Any ideas?
 Thanks,
-General/BrandonDelcamp
+BrandonDelcamp

 ----

-Have you looked at the General/AppleScript dictionary for the Finder?
+Have you looked at the AppleScript dictionary for the Finder?

 ----
 Yeah, it says
 Class Label: (NOT AVAILABLE YET) A Finder label (name and color)

-General/BrandonDelcamp
+BrandonDelcamp

 ----

-You'll probably have to use Carbon for this. [http://developer.apple.com/documentation/Carbon/Reference/General/IconServices/icon_services/function_group_10.html#//apple_ref/c/func/General/SetSuiteLabel]
+You'll probably have to use Carbon for this. [http://developer.apple.com/documentation/Carbon/Reference/IconServices/icon_services/function_group_10.html#//apple_ref/c/func/SetSuiteLabel]

 ----